-Relationship Development and Processes in Childhood and Adolescence (3)2
+Relationship Development and Process in Childhood and Adolescence (3)2

-1 Students must take one class from the pair that shares the superscript.
-The other may be taken as an elective.
+1 Students must take one course from the set that shares the superscript.
+The others may be taken as an elective.

-2 Students must take one class from the pair that shares the superscript.
+2 Students must take one course from the pair that shares the superscript.
 The other may be taken as an elective.

 Research Methods/Statistics (12 credits required)